AllenWLynch/QuickATAC/README.rst

                             separated with two columns: chrom, length
     --peaks-file PEAKS_FILE, -p PEAKS_FILE
-                            File of peaks or genomic intervals with which to to intersect fragments.Must be a tab-separated bed file with atleast three columns.The first three must be: chrom, start, end, followed by any number of columns.
+                            File of peaks or genomic intervals with which to to intersect fragments.
+Must be a tab-separated bed file with atleast three columns.
+The first three must be: chrom, start, end, followed by any number of columns.
     --out-prefix OUT_PREFIX, -o OUT_PREFIX
-                            Output prefix for writing count matrix.The count matrix is saved as three files: barcodes.tsv.gz, features.tsv.gz, and matrix.mtx.gzout-prefix may be a
-                            prefix string or a directory name.
+                            Output prefix for writing count matrix.The count matrix is saved as three files: barcodes.tsv.gz, features.tsv.gz, and matrix.mtx.gz. out-prefix may be a prefix string or a directory name.

     optional arguments: